miloserdev/openbmc/poky/documentation/overview-manual/development-environment.rst

    You need to be in a local branch other than the one you are deleting in order to delete branch-name.

--  *git pull \-\-rebase*: Retrieves information from an upstream Git repository and places it in your local Git repository.
-You use this command to make sure you are synchronized with the repository from which you are basing changes (e.g. the "&DISTRO_NAME_NO_CAP;" branch).
-The ``--rebase`` option ensures that any local commits you have in your branch are preserved at the top of your local branch.
+-  *git pull --rebase:* Retrieves information from an upstream Git repository and places it in your local Git repository.
+You use this command to make sure you are synchronized with the repository from which you are basing changes (.e.g. the "master" branch).
+The "--rebase" option ensures that any local commits you have in your branch are preserved at the top of your local branch.

 -  *git push repo-name local-branch:upstream-branch:* Sends
    all your committed local changes to the upstream Git repository that